CCThompson82/MLE_capstone/Capstone_report.md

 1. Gleason score
 2. the first principle component from a PCA transformed subset of 20 gene activation values

-The coefficients for these features were 0.58 and 0.52, respectively, indicating they contribute roughly evenly to dependent variable prediction.
-The optimal regularization parameter was regularly determined to exceed 1000, indicating stringent penalties for misclassification were detrimental to model performance in the log loss metric; this observation is consistent with working in a noisy data environment.
+The coefficients for these features were routinely equivalent, indicating they contribute roughly evenly to dependent variable prediction.
+The optimal regularization parameter was regularly determined as the maximum value tested, which is an indication of noisy (_i.e._ not linearly separable) data.

-### Performance

-This project's strategy was to leave out 20% of the original dataset to use as a true validation of the models' generalization capability.
-Due to the small sample size of the dataset, ecsacerbated by missing data labels, this resulted in marginal amount of run to run variation, dependent on which samples were partitioned into the training versus test set.
-The code was run across several different random state seeds and the model performance on the log loss metric ranged from 0.43-0.55 to

-Due to the small sample size of the original data set (just 446 samples), the test set validation scores exhibit some variation from run to run, apparently depending on the training versus test set appropriation.
-The final model test set log loss score ranged from 0.4272 to 0.4949 in five consecutive runs.
-In the same runs the benchmark log loss score ranged from  0.560-0.596, showing that the final model was significantly more improved than the benchmark.
-Taken further, outright classification metrics also showed improvement in the final model over the benchmark analysis.
-In most runs, the F2 score (which weights recall twice as important as precision for the 'n1' class prediction) for the final model reached greater than 0.75.

 ![Figure 8](/Figures/final_figure.png)

 **Figure 8 ** - Summary of the change in metric score over the optimization course of the project.
-The final model, that incorporates a single principle component with Gleason score performs better in all three metrics measured than the benchmark model.
+The final model, that incorporates a single principle component with Gleason score performs better than the benchmark model in three metrics tested.

-### Sensitivity analysis

-In order to increase the consistency in test set performance measurement from run to run, the train, test set split was performed such that the y label would be stratified equally.
+The error / accuracy rate of three performance metrics was often similar between the training sample and test sample set predictions, indicating the model was not over-fit.
+As only 2 feature  variables were incorporated into the training of the final model, the possibility of bias was present.
+However

+### Test set Validation

+Seed    LogLoss   Benchmark_LogLoss   %_Improvement_over_benchmark
+1       0.508049  0.594456            14.5
+12      0.477352  0.570673            16.5
+123     0.474036  0.644465            26.3
+1234    0.467069  0.617577            24.3
+12345   0.468992  0.606186            22.6

+This project's strategy was to leave out 30% of the original dataset to use as a true validation of the models' generalization capability.
+The final model test set log loss score ranged from 0.467 to 0.508 across five different random state seeds, indicating that modification of the training and test set samples did not affect outcome of model performance.

 ## Justification

+The final logistic regression model was always more accurate in predicting the probability of prostate cancer  metastasis than the benchmark model.
+Over the five consecutive runs described above, an average improvement of 20.8% in log loss score was achieved over the starting benchmark score.

+Could this model be used in practice?
+My impression is that the recall of the final model is not likely sensitive enough to be used in the decision of whether surgical resection (removal) of the prostate is warranted.
+The recall for 'metastasis' class was consistently in the 80% range

 # Conclusion